-Getting information from your child about their day at creche can sometimes feel like you are embarking on an interrogation routine with a chief suspect in a crime!
+Getting information from your child about their day at preschool or school can sometimes feel like you are embarking on an interrogation routine with a chief suspect in a crime!
 And often all you get in return is a non-committal, don’t know, yes or no answer!
-This week we’ve been looking into Child Paths Early Years’ Software and finding out how their app helps parents to get their child to open up about their day at creche and create meaningful conversations without having to ask questions.
+Here is how to get your child to open up about their day and create meaningful conversations without having to ask questions.

 How To Get Your Child To Open Up About Their Day